STP&A Conference Info

 Proposals are to include:

-1. Completed Conference Host Proposal Form
+- Completed Conference Host Proposal Form

-2. Supplemental materials in support of the completed Conference Host Proposal Form
+- Supplemental materials in support of the completed Conference Host Proposal Form

 Questions about submitting a proposal to host a future STP&A Conference?
 Email info@stpaconference.org

-STP&A Conference Scholarships
+Conference Scholarships

 STP&A’s Conference Scholarship is designed to support the efforts of graduate students and emerging scholars who may have no or minimal access to funds to support conference attendance in order to foster the dissemination and development of their research, and their professional development in the fields of arts management and policy.
 Each STP&A Conference Scholarship includes complimentary conference registration and $500 USD-equivalent to offset travel and lodging expenses.
 The number of scholarships awarded for a specific STP&A conference is contingent on funds available in that year.
 The STP&A Conference Scholarship was launched in 2023 with funding personally provided by members of STP&A’s Board of Directors.
+Starting in 2025, STP&A Conference Scholarships are personally and generously supported by members of STP&A’s Board of Directors and Scientific Committee.

-Interested applicants who meet the eligibility criteria must provide their application materials at the time of submitting a paper proposal to the STP&A Conference.
-The ‘Required Application Materials’ detailed below should be prepared in advance and provided at the time of submitting a paper proposal to the STP&A Conference.
+Interested applicants who meet the eligibility criteria must provide their application materials at the time of submitting a proposal to the STP&A Conference.
+The ‘Required Application Materials’ detailed below should be prepared in advance and provided at the time of submitting a proposal to the STP&A Conference.
 STP&A Conference Scholarship applications will open and close at the same time as conference proposal submissions.
-Only applicants who have a paper proposal accepted to the conference will be considered for the scholarship.
-Review of scholarship applications occurs separately from peer-reviews of conference paper proposals.
+Only applicants who have a proposal accepted to the conference will be considered for the scholarship.
+Review of scholarship applications occurs separately from peer-reviews of conference proposals.

-Eligibility Criteria
+Eligibility

-• Applicants must not have previously been awarded a STP&A Conference Scholarship.
+- Applicants must not have previously been awarded a STP&A Conference Scholarship.

-• Applicants may not be current members of STP&A’s Board of Directors.
+- Applicants may not be current members of STP&A’s Board of Directors.

-• Scholarship applicants may also apply to be considered for either the Emily Mulcahy Student Research Award or the Mulcahy Emerging Scholar Award, if they meet the eligibility criteria for the respective award.
+- Scholarship applicants may also apply to be considered for either the Emily Mulcahy Student Research Award or the Mulcahy Emerging Scholar Award, if they meet the eligibility criteria for the respective award.

 Required Application Materials

-• A one-page self-nomination letter that includes:
+A self-nomination letter that includes:

-• Applicant’s name and email address
+- Applicant’s name and email address

 Scholarship Selection Criteria

-• Demonstrated commitment to contributing research insights to the fields of arts administration, cultural policy, and adjacent fields as is demonstrated through the nomination letter and overall quality of the applicant’s accepted paper proposal.
+- Demonstrated commitment to contributing research insights to the fields of arts administration, cultural policy, and adjacent fields as is demonstrated through the nomination letter and overall quality of the applicant’s accepted paper proposal.

-• STP&A Conference Scholarship recipients are required to register for the STP&A Conference by the date specified in their award notification or they forfeit receipt of the scholarship.
+- Scholarship recipients are required to register for the STP&A Conference by the date specified in their award notification or they forfeit receipt of the scholarship.

-• STP&A Conference Scholarship recipients are expected to fully participate in the STP&A Conference throughout its duration.
+- Scholarship recipients are expected to fully participate in the STP&A Conference throughout its duration.

-• STP&A is not responsible for coordinating conference lodging, transportation, parking, or other travel related fees of Scholarship recipients.
+- STP&A is not responsible for coordinating conference lodging, transportation, parking, or other travel related fees of Scholarship recipients.

 Questions about the STP&A Conference Scholarship?
 Email scholarship@stpaconference.org